Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

   * VPN Tunnel: `IPsec_Tunnel_ToPalo`

 * **ID.3:**
-  Design to 'catch' every outbound traffic that does not match rule ID.2, that is, is not DMZ-bound.
+  Design to 'catch' and allow every outbound traffic that does not match rule ID.2, that is, is not DMZ-bound.
   * From Zone: `Trust`
   * To Zone: `Untrust`
   * Destination IP: `Any`